brunogritti/laravel-user-url-logs/README.md

-## User Activity Logging for Laravel
+## User URL Logging for Laravel

-Log URLs that user access automatically with this Trait
+Log URLs that user access automatically with this Middleware

 # Instaling